The Wog Boy

 The Wog Boy is a 2000 Australian comedy film directed by Aleksi Vellis and starring Nick Giannopoulos, Vince Colosimo, Lucy Bell, Abi Tucker, Stephen Curry, Tony Nikolakopoulos and Derryn Hinch.
+Whilst the word wog is extremely derogatory in British English, in Australian English it may be considered non-offensive depending on how the word is used, due to reclamation and changing connotations.

 At the ARIA Music Awards of 2000 the soundtrack was nominated for Best Original Soundtrack Album.
-It is the first part of Giannopoulous's eponymous Wog Boys Trilogy (aka "The Blue Valiant Trilogy") preceding Wog Boy 2: Kings of Mykonos, and the 2022 released final installment in the series, Wog Boys Forever.
+It is the first part of Giannopoulous's eponymous Wog Boy trilogy, preceding Wog Boy 2: Kings of Mykonos (2010) and Wog Boys Forever (2022).

 Plot

 Steve (Nick Giannopoulos) is a first-generation Greek Australian.
 Steve is unemployed, but manages to get by, helping out here and there.
-His pride and joy is his VF Valiant Pacer.
-Whilst helping out a compensation-oriented neighbour, Steve has a minor car accident involving the Minister for Employment, vampily played by Geraldine Turner.
+His pride and joy is his Chrysler VF Valiant Pacer.
+Whilst helping out a compensation-oriented neighbour, Steve has a minor car accident involving the Minister for Employment, Raelene Beagle-Thorpe (Geraldine Turner).
 The net result of this encounter is twofold: Steve gets to meet Celia (Lucy Bell) whom he is instantly attracted to but who initially hates him, and Steve gets outed on national television by Derryn Hinch as the worst dole-bludger in Australia.

 Steve manages to turn this around to his advantage, and becomes famous as The Wog Boy, spearheading a campaign to improve the employment status of the country.
 In the interim, he makes variable progress with Celia.